 I work in a licensed cannabis dispensary in the US.
 Am I admissible to Canada?+

 Working in a licensed cannabis business does not automatically make you inadmissible to Canada.
 CBSA's position has evolved since legalization.
-Simply working in a legally licensed dispensary is generally not a basis for inadmissibility.
-Consult an immigration lawyer for current guidance on your specific role.
+Simply working in a legally licensed dispensary is generally not, on its own, a basis for inadmissibility.
+A CBSA officer still assesses each case individually, so consult a licensed immigration lawyer for current guidance on your role.

 Your Next Step

 Don't guess at your admissibility.
-Use our free screening tool to understand how your marijuana-related record maps to Canadian law — anonymously, in minutes.
+Use our free explorer tool to understand how your marijuana-related record maps to Canadian law, anonymously, in minutes.